biku1998/ETL-Pipeline-No-SQL-Cassandra/README.md

 ### Files :
 #### > ETL.py : perform all the data-pipeline task
 #### > SQL_Queries.py : contains all the CQL queries

+## Dataset used : From a friend who attended Udacity data engineering nano course